 Many challenger banks — the small, newly created companies that want to compete with the “big guy” legacy institutions — have taken similar approaches when launching their services.
 The problem is what they’re offering isn’t enough for their companies to take root among consumers.

 Challenger banks typically start by offering an individual account, a debit card, and a smartphone app to track spending and encourage savings — but they can’t stop there, said Emily Steele, Temenos president for North America.

-That’s not enough, explained Steele, who has worked with several challenger banks that use Themenos’ modern banking platform.
+That’s not enough, explained Steele, who has worked with several challenger banks that use Temenos’ modern banking platform.
 She has observed banks closely during the several years Geneva-based Temenos has been trying to crack into the North American market.

 Both Parties Are Left with Unmet Needs

 “When a challenger comes to market with just a savings account, they are not really capturing my overall banking relationship,” she said.
 “Consumers jump in for the high interest rate but go back with their legacy bank for a broader set of services.”

 Challenger banks rely on interchange fees from frequent use of their debit cards to reach profitability without charging fees.
 But if they remain a secondary account, they have the costs of running a digital bank without the revenue.